 A strong sense of Reebok’s British roots remains, even though it’s now a thoroughly global brand.
-It might have abstracted its original Union Jack logo back in the 80s but the national flag is still very much a feature of Reebok’s most iconic line – the timeless Classics collection.
+It might have abstracted its original Union Jack logo back in the 80s but the national flag is still very much a feature of Reebok Classics the brands most iconic line.

 You can’t beat a pair of classic Reebok trainers.
 The renowned Reebok Classic sneakers are perfect for adding some vintage cool to your casualwear.
 When it comes to Reebok shoes, you don’t have to compromise on quality to get that 90s retro look.